-While a great tool, the BCG matrix isn't for everyone.
-Some businesses find they don't have products in each quadrant, nor do they have steady movement of products among the quadrants as they progress in their life cycles.
+While a great tool, the BCG matrix isn't for every business.
+Some companies find they don't have products in each quadrant, nor do they have steady movement of products among the quadrants as they progress in their life cycles.

-Some consultants advocate the use of the GE/McKinsey matrix instead.
-The GE/McKinsey matrix offers more categorization options and measures products according to business-unit strength and industry attractiveness rather than market share, the complexity of which may be outside an individual company's control.
-Comparing the two can reveal hidden insights that power more growth for your company.
+Some consultants advocate the use of the GE/McKinsey matrix instead, which offers more categorization options and measures products according to business unit strength and industry attractiveness rather than market share, the complexity of which may be outside an individual company's control.
+Comparing the two models can reveal hidden insights that fuel increased growth for your company.